The Hirsh Center

 Occurring more rapidly in women after menopause than prior to menopause, osteoporosis weakens your bones making them more susceptible to fractures.
-The Hirsh Center in Delray Beach, Florida, and Atlantis, Florida, specializes in rheumatology and musculoskeletal conditions like osteoporosis.
+The Hirsh Center in Delray Beach, Florida, specializes in rheumatology and musculoskeletal conditions like osteoporosis.
 The team of doctors provides expert treatment for adults with osteoporosis.
 To learn more about how the nationally accredited medical team treats this bone disease, call the office or schedule a consultation using the online system.

 Osteoporosis is a bone disease in which your bone density decreases, causing weak and brittle bones that are easily susceptible to fractures.
 Osteoporosis fractures commonly occur in your hips, wrists, or spine.
 Although osteoporosis can affect both men and women, it’s most prominent in post-menopausal women.